I wake to the sound of a cat.

 He looks exactly like the kind of man who has no friends and overuses the F-word.

 Around 5:10 p.m., I’m in.
 1800, an English IPA from Minneapolis’ own Town Hall Brewery is the first thing in my glass.
 Two members of Town Hall are there, and we chat while I sip down this 1800.
-I really enjoy it – it meets the expectation Town Hall Brewery has set for itself over the last 20 years.
+It meets the expectation Town Hall Brewery has set for itself over the last 20 years.
 More than the beer, though, right now, I’m enjoying the people at the Town Hall booth.
 For as great as they are at what they do, they are never pretentious about it.
 One of them came to my Brewing in 2020 panel back in March.
 He says I did a really good job.
 Rather than just taking this compliment, I, being me, immediately point out how big a shitshow my very first panel was.

 My first interview is Matt Campbell of BottleKeeper.
 He’s a hard-working guy who’s passionate about his product and delivers precise answers during our interview.
 I can tell he has a business background.
 He gives me a couple of BottleKeepers to test after we chat, then gets right back onto the floor offering demonstrations.
 He’s in the Great Lakes region, where I spend a lot of my time, so I see him a lot.
 I don’t see him take a break once.